Caribbean Islands Villa Rentals By CARIBIQUE®

 Guadeloupe is a French Caribbean island located within the Leeward islands, in the Lesser Antilles.
 As an overseas region of France the island is part of the European Union and the Eurozone, so the currency of the island is the Euro, and the official language is French, though most locals also speak Creole.
 Beaches on Guadeloupe are beautiful and scenic.
 In addition to the lovely white sandy coastline, because the islands are volcanic, you will find some stunning brown and even black sand beaches.

-Find out more about Guadeloupe Villa Rentals By Owner.
+Find out more about Guadeloupe Villa Rentals.

 Haiti Caribbean Holiday Villas & Vacation Rentals